Didi and B.

-Didi and B. is an Australian children's television series airing on Nickelodeon Australia,and Nick Jr UK.
+Didi and B. is an Australian children's television series airing on Nickelodeon Australia, and Nick Jr UK.
 Rather than animation, the show uses puppetry.

 Plot

-The series takes place in a magical garden and stars two insect hosts, Didi the butterfly and a bumblebee named B. The duo's goal is to help viewers learn and practice basic skills through games and songs.
+Set in an enchanted garden, the series features two insect hosts: Didi the butterfly and B, a bumblebee.
+Together, they aim to teach and reinforce fundamental skills to young viewers through interactive games and songs.